hatio/Reconcile-Denv-FOI/Scripts/tutorials/simulate_cohort.md

 As with simulating observation points, the flag `-iFold 1` specifies that this is realization number `1` of the infection histories table.
 This feature allows multiple realizations to be simulated and stored separately.

+**Important note:** We highly encourage checking out comments in `Scripts/simulation/cohort/simulate_infections.R` to understand assumptions behind how infection risk is used to simulate infection histories of individuals.
+Here, we assume that infection to each of the four dengue virus serotypes confers long-lived protection against the infecting serotype and no cross-protection against the other serotypes.

 ### Simulate titers